mftzk/zkrmftj.github.io/index.md

-# DIBACA BAIK BAIK!
+# IMPORTANT!

-> oleh: Aji Mufti Zakaria \
+> By: Aji Mufti Zakaria \
-> right now: falling from the edge of the clouds.
+> Dreams: falling from the edge of the clouds.

 ![IMG](assets/index/hehe.png)